-The temperatures will start to rise the lower you get on Acatenango mountain so feel free to stop at any time to delayer out of your warm clothing.
+The temperatures will start to rise the lower you get on the mountain so feel free to stop at any time to de-layer out of your warm clothing.

 Tipping your guides at the end of the trek is not necessary but a small amount will go a long way.
-From here a minivan will transport the group back to Tropicana Hostel in Antigua.
+From here a minivan will transport the group back to Antigua.

-If you’re looking for the ultimate adventure, look no further than a 2-day and 1-night trek to the summit of Acatengango Guatemala.
-I guarantee you won’t regret it!
+If you’re looking for the ultimate adventure, look no further than a 2-day and 1-night trek to the summit of Acatengango Guatemala – I guarantee you won’t regret it!

 WHERE TO STAY IN ANTIGUA

-Antigua has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay to suit all types of travelers.
+There are hundreds of accommodations in Antigua Guatemala, so I have narrowed it down to a few of the best places to stay to suit all types of travelers.